주 콘텐츠로 건너뛰기

 2. Adobe Creative Cloud

-Adobe, a company well known for its powerful design and editing products, opted for a more traditional FAQ approach by only listing questions and answers—proving that a simple design layout can still be effective.
+Adobe, a company well known for its powerful design and editing products, opted for a more traditional FAQ approach by only listing questions and answers, proving that a simple design layout can still be effective.

-Sidebar menu that lists different categories
+• A sidebar menu that lists different categories

-Set of commonly asked questions separated by category headings
+• A set of commonly asked questions separated by category headings

-Virtual assistant chat feature
+• A virtual assistant chat feature

 3. Airbnb